 Shared Brain Circuits

-This overlap of regions is documented, but the patterns of neural activity (multivariate signatures) differ — the relationship between physical and emotional pain is better characterized as partially shared, not identical.
-And it has direct clinical consequences: negative emotional states (anxiety, depression, anger, fear, grief) amplify the perception of pain; and chronic pain, in turn, deteriorates the emotional state.
-It is a bidirectional and mutually amplifying interaction.
+This regional overlap is documented, but neural activity patterns (multivariate signatures) differ — the relationship between physical and emotional pain is better characterized as partially shared, not identical.
+And it carries direct clinical consequences: negative emotional states (anxiety, depression, anger, fear, grief) amplify pain perception; and chronic pain, in turn, worsens emotional state.
+It is a bidirectional, mutually amplifying interaction.

 Recognizing this is not "psychologizing" the patient's pain — it is evidence-based medicine.
 Pain is a biopsychosocial experience.
 Treating only the physical component is treating half the problem.